kbielefe/advent-of-code/README.md

 13: List[(String, String) - "\n"] - "\n\n"
 14: List[List[(Int, Int) - ","] - " -> "] - "\n"
 15: List[Sensor ~ "Sensor at x=(-?\d+), y=(-?\d+): closest beacon is at x=(-?\d+), y=(-?\d+)"] - "\n"

-Parts of the type:
- - Base type representation that has a Read type class instance
- - Delimiter between list or product elements (-)
- - Regex with match group per product element (~)

-How does iron make the IronType act like the base type?
- - opaque type IronType[A, C] <: A = A